Biosecurity: everyone has a role to play

+Australia’s freedom from these exotic pests and diseases is a vital part of the profitability and ability maintain current management practices in the farming system.
 Critically, biosecurity measures allow growers to preserve existing trade opportunities and provide evidence of Australia’s pest and animal disease status to support access to international markets.

 What do you need to know?

 Biosecurity is a shared responsibility between those in the community, including growers, consultants, contractors, industry members and visitors.
 Each person needs to play their part to reduce the likelihood of spreading pests, weeds and diseases.
+You do not need to know about all biosecurity risks, but you should know about biosecurity risks associated with your industry, your business and day-to-day work, and even hobbies, and take reasonable steps to prevent or minimise these risks.

 Defending your farm

-If a new pest or disease becomes established on your farm, it will affect your business through increased costs (for monitoring, changes in production practice, additional chemical use and labour), reduced productivity (in yield and/or quality) or loss of markets.
+If a new pest or disease becomes established on your farm, it could affect your business through increased costs (for monitoring, changes in production practice, additional chemical use and labour), reduced productivity (in yield and/or quality) or loss of markets.
 Early detection and immediate reporting increases the chance of effective and efficient eradication.

 Key biosecurity targets